Manmanthan/Travel-Portal-Backend/README.md

 >
 >4.2 implemented a password service class that uses passay to genrate random passswords.

-### 5. created configuration files for JWTAuthentication.added secret key in applications.property
+### 5. Created configuration files for JWTAuthentication.added secret key in applications.property

 >5.1 JwtTokenutil deals with generating and validationg a jwt token. also sess if token is expired or not.
 >